St Peter's Church, Gloucester: Architecture

 In 1859, the chapel on the site of the church was demolished.
 Construction on the church started in 1860.
 Gilbert Blount was commissioned to build a Gothic Revival church.
 In 1867, the neighbouring presbytery was demolished to allow space for construction of a longer nave, a tower and spire.
 On 8 October 1868, the church was consecrated.
 In 1880, a new presbytery was built.

 Interior

 A triptych by Mayer of Munich, acquired by Canon Case in Paris.
 The stained glass is by Hardman & Co. and Clayton and Bell, who also did the original painting scheme in the sanctuary and Lady Chapel.
 The painted high altar and reredos in the sanctuary were designed by Blount, as was the carved and arcaded circular stone pulpit, a gift of Miss Canning.
 In the sanctuary are the carved figures of our Lady, St Joseph, St. Gregory, St. Augustine, St. David and St. Willstan.

 Parish

-The church has four Sunday Masses: 6:00pm on Saturday and 9:00am, 10:00am and 5:30pm on Sunday.
+The church has four Sunday Masses: 6:00 pm on Saturday and 9:00 am, 10:00 am and 5:30 pm on Sunday.